Taqueria Jalisco

 Tequila Cocina

 This is the most authentic Mexican food I’ve found in the West End area.
-The tacos are served traditional style, with a choice of traditional filling such as pastor, cicil, and carne asada.
+The tacos are served traditional style, with a choice of traditional filling such as pastor, pibil, and carne asada.
 The carnitas were the best, succulent and juicy.

 The Mole don Pollo was excellent, a bit more chocolatey than traditional, but nicely complex with spices.